aidan-ching/wordle-unlimited/README.md

 ## How to use
-There is a github pages deployment that can be accessed on the sidebar, or use `npm start` in command line after cloning the repository to your system.
+There is a github pages deployment, click [this](https://aidan-ching.github.io/wordle-unlimited/) for the link.
+Alternatively, use `npm start` in command line after cloning the repository to your system to remotely run the website on your system.